-12. Tank Clamps and Roof Straps: On a pitched roof installation, insert a roof strap (4) into a tank clamp (5) and then loosely attach the tank clamp (5) to the rear foot of the tank base.
-Attach the upper part of the tank clamp (5) and secure with the hex screw (14), washer (36) and nut (15) provided.
+14. Tank Clamps and Roof Straps: On a pitched roof installation, insert a roof strap (4) into a tank clamp (5) and then loosely attach the tank clamp (5) to the rear foot of the tank base.
+Attach the upper part of the tank clamp (5) and secure with the screw (14), washers (36) and nut (15) provided.
 There are two tank clamps (5) per tank.
-Ensure the hex screw heads fit into the valley of the roof material profile.
+Ensure the bolt heads fit into the valley of the tile.

-Refer to "Hooking Roof Strap to Tank Clamp" and diagrams on page 44.
+Refer to "Hooking Roof Strap to Tank Clamp" and drawings on page 47.
+Ensure the bolt heads fit into the valley of the tile.